Thank you for unintentionally inviting me into a blogger challenge,

 They open their roti takeout, unfold their pancake, and start eating.
 Strike a pose, thereās nothing to it.
 I ask them if itās okay that I watch them eat before I start, so I can see how in the world Iām supposed to eat sauce without cutlery.
-(Continue)

 I am on a 33-day streak picking my teeth before bed.
 Iāve designed a temptation bundle, pairing the activity with a few minutes of garbage television.
 During these days, Iāve made it through two seasons of Love After Lockup and six seasons of Sister Wives.
 It shouldnāt surprise you that my watching habit has extended well beyond the time it takes me to pick my teeth.
 Earlier this week I decided to tone it down and return the temptation bundle to its original intention.
-(Continue)
+Not because I want to watch less garbage television, but because I donāt want Sister Wives to end.

 Sometimes I